-Our financial professionals are paid either a salary or a percentage of the fees generated from accounts the financial professional services.
-Financial professionals who are also owners may also receive their share of corporate distributions.
+Our financial professionals are paid either a salary or a percentage of the fees generated from accounts he or she services and may be eligible to receive additional compensation based on new clients brought to the firm.
+Financial professionals who are also owners will also receive their share of corporate distributions.
 Some of our financial professionals have an interest in one or more of our affiliated firms, and therefore have a financial interest in recommending the affiliate to you.